We’re Breaking Up with Michael Kors

 FOUR PAWS recently published a report entitled, Behind the Wool: Transparency on Live Lamb Cutting in Fashion, which assess fashion brands on their transparency in their wool supply chain and whether those sources practice live lamb cutting (LLC).
 Live lamb cutting (also called mulesing) is an outdated practice where lambs as young as two weeks old have skin and flesh cut from around their tails and genitals, without adequate pain relief despite available alternatives.

-Our investigative report, which included in-store visits and online research across eleven countries, evaluated 102 brands according to their commitment to exclude LLC wool and product labeling transparency, and Micheal Kors scored zero for transparency, certification, and commitment.
+Our investigative report, which included in-store visits and online research across eleven countries, evaluated 102 brands according to their commitment to exclude LLC wool and product labeling transparency, and Michael Kors scored zero for transparency, certification, and commitment.
 It’s time for Michael Kors to commit to wool free from live lamb cutting.

 The video, produced by L.A. based Pollution Studios, stars fashion model and animal rights activist, Elizabeth Turner; marketing and media influencer Will Moncada; writer and activist, Kathy Freston; actor, content creator and attorney, Shaka Smith; and actor, musician and influencer, Lucy Blehar.
 Through their participation and subsequent "breakup" with Michael Kors, these influential individuals hope to make a difference for millions of lambs in the Merino wool industry.